lewishowles/components/src/components/content/floating-details/floating-details.md

 # `floating-details`

 `floating-details` is an extension of `summary-details`, providing sensible defaults for a floating dropdown menu, such as that found in `notification-handler`.
+Until the `lg` breakpoint, the contents of `floating-details` are shown as a sheet.

 ## Slots